Headache & Pain

-Persistent headache attributed craniotomy was listed in the third beta edition of the international classification of headache disorders (code 5.5).
-It was renamed from chronic postcraniotomy headache in the second edition of the international classification of headache disorders (38).
+Persistent headache-attributed craniotomy was listed in the third beta edition of the international classification of headache disorders (code 5.5).
+It was renamed from chronic postcraniotomy headache in the second edition of the International Classification of Headache Disorders (38).
 Persistent postcraniotomy headaches are uncommon in patients with supratentorial craniotomies (43; 30).
-In a series of 71 patients with craniotomy for aneurysms, 48% had craniofacial pain and functional jaw limitations 4 to 6 months after craniotomy (70).
+In a series of 71 patients with craniotomy for aneurysms, 48% had craniofacial pain and functional jaw limitations 4 to 6 months after craniotomy (71).
 Similar jaw and craniofacial pains are common in brain tumor patients (personal observation).

 Despite normalizing prolactin levels, dopamine agonists may worsen headaches (54).
 Patients treated with octreotide for acromegaly may develop rebound headache after initial response (54).

 Posterior reversible encephalopathy syndrome (PRES) has been reported in patients treated with bevacizumab, which is a monoclonal antibody that binds to vascular endothelial growth factor and is used to treat malignant gliomas (55).
 PRES has also been reported with other targeted therapies.
-Other chemotherapeutic agents including cyclophosphamide, Ara-C, cis-platinum, ifosfamide, vincristine, and gemcitabine were reported to be associated with PRES, which may cause headache (81).
+Other chemotherapeutic agents, including cyclophosphamide, Ara-C, cis-platinum, ifosfamide, vincristine, and gemcitabine, were reported to be associated with PRES, which may cause headache (82).

-Several reports of stroke-like migraine attacks after radiation therapy (SMART syndrome) occurring as a late complication of radiotherapy have been published (80; 12; 44; 06).
-Initially reported by Shuper and colleagues, these patients have prolonged and usually reversible episodes lasting hours to weeks of migraine-type headache and focal neurologic deficits, including seizures (80).
+Several reports of stroke-like migraine attacks after radiation therapy (SMART syndrome) occurring as a late complication of radiotherapy have been published (81; 12; 44; 06).
+Initially reported by Shuper and colleagues, these patients have prolonged and usually reversible episodes lasting hours to weeks of migraine-type headache and focal neurologic deficits, including seizures (81).
 The episodes may start many years after radiotherapy.
 MRI often shows striking ribbon-like cortical enhancement of the involved hemisphere, which resolves as the episode abates.
 Some SMART syndrome cases progressed after onset of symptoms (13).
 The exact mechanism of SMART syndrome is not well known.
+Supposedly, the main pathophysiologic factors involve white matter necrosis, vascular endothelial damage, mitochondrial dysfunction, demyelination, and gliosis, all secondary to delayed irradiation injury (64).
 There is a case report of SMART syndrome in a patient with previous surgical removal of cerebellar medulloblastoma and radiation therapy 17 years ago.
-His magnetic angiography revealed multiple stenoses of distal vasculature on both side middle and posterior cerebral arteries, with leptomeningeal enhancement in headache side.
+His magnetic angiography revealed multiple stenoses of distal vasculature on both middle and posterior cerebral arteries, with leptomeningeal enhancement in headache side.
 Multiple stenosis of vasculature and leptomeningeal enhancement reverse after 2 years.
-Therefore, “reversible cerebral vasoconstriction syndrome”-like vascular change make work in the pathogenesis of SMART syndrome (07).
+Therefore, “reversible cerebral vasoconstriction syndrome”-like vascular changes work in the pathogenesis of SMART syndrome (07).

 Management of headache associated with brain tumor depends on the tumor pathology, location, associated symptoms, and the patient’s functional status.
 For headaches caused by raised intracranial pressure and mass effect secondary to tumor-associated edema, corticosteroids such as dexamethasone often provide dramatic symptomatic relief until more definitive therapy can be used.
 Potential complications of corticosteroids, such as avascular necrosis of the hip, should be discussed with patients.

-Patients with brain metastases are frequently treated with whole brain radiotherapy.
-In an early study of patients with brain metastases, 82% had relief of headache with palliative radiotherapy (14), but in one study, only 41% had a significant improvement in headache after radiotherapy (95).
-Two prospective studies have suggested that improvement or stabilization of headache and lower requirements for corticosteroids were seen after whole-brain radiotherapy (95; 83).
-Surgical resection or stereotactic radiosurgery may provide additional benefit in patients with limited numbers of metastases and controlled systemic disease (64; 48; 73).
+Patients with brain metastases are frequently treated with whole-brain radiotherapy.
+In an early study of patients with brain metastases, 82% had relief of headache with palliative radiotherapy (14), but in one study, only 41% had a significant improvement in headache after radiotherapy (97).
+Two prospective studies have suggested that improvement or stabilization of headache and lower requirements for corticosteroids were seen after whole-brain radiotherapy (97; 84).
+Surgical resection or stereotactic radiosurgery may provide additional benefit in patients with limited numbers of metastases and controlled systemic disease (65; 48; 74).

 Cerebral edema due to a primary brain tumor often responds to corticosteroids temporarily with good headache relief.
 Headaches may also respond to simple analgesics, although antiplatelet agents should be avoided by patients using corticosteroids or whose tumors have hemorrhaged.
 More definitive treatment depends on tumor pathology but may include surgery, radiotherapy, and chemotherapy.
 In my experience, treatment of malignant gliomas usually relieves headache but at recurrence, 26% to 52% of patients complain of headache (63; 33).
 Good palliative care should include adequate pain control using corticosteroids, and both simple analgesics and narcotics as required.
 Headache management is only one part of the symptom burden of progressive tumors, and palliative care support is essential for patients and their families.